 Elizabeth Johnson’s professional dance training began at North Carolina School of the Arts where she studied with many historically notable classical Ballet teachers including Melissa Hayden, Duncan Noble, and Robert Lindgren.
 She earned a BFA with honors from George Mason University, receiving the Department of Dance Award for Academic Excellence, and her MFA in Performance and Choreography from the University of Illinois Urbana-Champaign (UIUC) where she was awarded the first Patricia Knowles Scholarship for graduate student excellence and the Wanda M. Nettl prize for student choreography.

-Her academic research and teaching expertise include the integration of aesthetics, anatomy, kinesiology, and somatic inquiry into dance technique teaching, Dance Composition pedagogy, and exploring feminist theory, embodiment, relationship, and popular culture trends and ironies in her dances.
-She has presented her written, embodied, and creative research at Motus Humanus, Southeastern Women’s Studies Association (SEWSA), National Dance Education Organization (NDEO), American Society for the Alexander Technique (AmSAT), Body-Mind Centering Association (BMCA) annual national conferences and at the 2018 Dance and Somatics Conference at Coventry University (UK).
-Johnson has served as Dance faculty at the University of Illinois (Urbana-Champaign), University of Wisconsin-Madison, University of North Carolina-Greensboro, University of Wisconsin-Milwaukee, Texas Tech University, and is thrilled to be an Assistant Professor in School of Theatre and Dance at the University of Florida as well as part of the Gator Nation.
+Her academic research and teaching include the integration of aesthetics, anatomy, kinesiology, and somatic inquiry into dance technique teaching, Dance Composition pedagogy, and exploring feminist theory, embodiment, relationship, and popular culture trends and ironies in her dances.
+Johnson has been a guest artist/in residence at the University of Utah's Utah Ballet Summer Intensive (UBSI), Valdosta State University, Stephens College, University of Wisconsin-Whitewater, Texas Christian University, Milwaukee Ballet Summer Intensive, Wild Space Dance Company, and the American College Dance Association annual festivals, and has presented her written, embodied, and creative research at Motus Humanus, Southeastern Women’s Studies Association (SEWSA), National Dance Education Organization (NDEO), American Society for the Alexander Technique (AmSAT), and Body-Mind Centering Association (BMCA), and the University of Southern Florida Performing Arts Medicine Association (PAMA) national conferences.